jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 ptmay21cm32: i got this wrong because i thought that zero was considered positive. it's not! zero is neither neg nor pos!

-ptmay21cm37: i got this wrong because
+ptmay21cm37: i got this wrong because i didn't consider the units of my answer. i also had a clue inside some weird wording that i didn't make sense of. always make sense of the wording! if it's weird, then most likely that is where the trick is! always consider what the units of your answer are.